 Transport: Copenhagen Airport to city centre

-Due to the close proximity to the city centre, it is easy and fast to travel between the airport and the central part of Copenhagen.
+Thanks to the close proximity to the city centre, it is easy and fast to travel between the airport and the central part of Copenhagen.

-You have several options available:
+You have several options:

 - Car rental

 From Copenhagen Airport to the central station of Nørreport, it takes around 15 minutes with the metro.
 Super fast and easy.
 You can buy your metro ticket at the station.
-Be aware that the automatic ticket machines don’t accept notes – they only take Danish coins and credit cards.
+Be aware that the automatic ticket machines don’t accept bank notes – they only take Danish coins and credit cards.
 However, you can pay in more ways if you visit the DSB ticket office.
-They will also answer any questions you have about the airport transportation.
+They will also answer any questions you have about airport transportation.

 It is also possible to take a train from Copenhagen Airport to Sweden.
 Every 20 minutes, there is a train departing for Malmö.
 A couple of times per day, you can also take trains to Ystad, Gothenburg and Kalmar.

-5C is the one you want to take if you want to reach the centre of Copenhagen.
+5C is the one you want to take to go to the centre of Copenhagen.
 These buses cost money, so don’t confuse them with the free local airport buses (they don’t leave the airport area).

-When you arrive at the airport, head to the huge Car Rental Centre.
+When you arrive at the airport, head to the huge ‘Car Rental Centre’.
 All the popular car rental companies operate from here, and you will be able to rent a car and drive it immediately after.

-Here’s how you get to the Car Rental Centre in Copenhagen Airport: Take one of the free buses that depart from both terminal 2 and 3.
+Here’s how you get to the Car Rental Centre at Copenhagen Airport: Take one of the free buses that depart from both terminals 2 and 3.
 They drive approximately every 10 minutes.
 The Car Rental Centre is located west of the terminals.
-It’s impossible to miss once you get there – the building is big and has the words Car Rental written pretty clearly!
+It’s impossible to miss it once you get there – the building is big and has the words ‘Car Rental’ written clearly!

-The Car Rental Centre is open between 7.00 in the morning and 23.00 at night.
+The Car Rental Centre is open between 7.00 (7 am) in the morning and 23.00 (10 pm) at night.

 You will find the following car rental companies inside:

-If you didn’t book anything before arriving, you can arrange your booking and pay with a credit card upon arrival.
+If you didn’t book anything before arriving, you can arrange your rental and pay with a credit card upon arrival.
 However, this may take a bit longer.
 Expect around a 30-minute process.
 For this reason, we highly advise that you book your car rental online before arriving.

-There is plenty of space for parking in the airport, but you have to pay for it.
+There is plenty of space for parking at the airport, but you have to pay for it.
 Depending on where you want to park your car, the prices start at 360 DKK per week.

 There are free parking options outside of the main airport area, but this gets a bit impractical, so we will not get into it.
 It’s better to pay and get premium parking without any worries.

-Hotel near Copenhagen Airport
+Hotels near Copenhagen Airport

 Zleep Hotel Copenhagen Airport is the easiest choice.
-It’s a typical airport hotel, just a 5 minute drive away, and less than 10 minutes with public transport.
+It’s a typical airport hotel, just a 5-minute drive away, and less than 10 minutes with public transport.
 You can even walk there if you want to.
 Rooms cost $85 per night (on average), so that’s actually a fair price compared to many of the other hotels in Copenhagen.
 We recommend Zleep Hotel Copenhagen Airport if you want to be near the airport.